Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 To see this, note that Wannier functions are related by lattice translations, and thus the values of $\rho^n_m$ are constant along diagonals.

-Now suppose that we perform the experiment described above, and change the state of the crystal in a way that results in redistribution of charge.
+The significance of the quantity $\Delta Q$ becomes clear if we consider the adiabatic change of the Hamiltonian.
+Suppose that we perform the experiment described in Sec.~\ref{Sec:ClassPol}, and change the state of the crystal in a way that results in redistribution of charge.
 In this case Wannier functions will change their shape and shift along vertical lines.
-Observe that the increase rate $\dot Q_+$ and decrease rate $-\dot Q_-$, taken together, measure exactly the current that flows through the boundary of the zeroth unit cell.
-Amusingly, in spite of equality \eqref{Eq:ChargeDens}, the decomposition of charge density $\rho_{\alpha m}$ in terms of Wannier functions contains more information than that based on Bloch waves.
+Observe that the increase rate $\dot Q_+$ and decrease rate $-\dot Q_-$, taken together, measure exactly the current that flows through the boundary of the zeroth unit cell: